Marketplace: Melbourne

 The Queen Victoria Market is the city of Melbourne's central market.
 Opened in 1878, it is the largest open air market in the southern hemisphere and its largely intact original buildings offer visitors the opportunity to shop among 19th century retail rows and experience a vibrant, working market place.
 The Queen Victoria Market site has been listed as an historic place by Heritage Victoria and a number of its buildings are listed as notable buildings on the Historic Building Register of Victoria.
 The site is currently undergoing a site renewal project.
 It is a Melbourne landmark, popular with both locals and visitors.

 Major suburban markets include the Prahran Market, South Melbourne market and the Footscray Market.
 Periodic farmers' markets are also very popular in Melbourne.

 Sydney

 Sydney boasts a number of popular markets.
-The Rocks market, situated in the Rocks district, near the Sydney Opera House, focuses on crafts, jewellery and leather goods and operates at weekends.
+The Rocks market, situated in the Rocks district, near the Sydney Opera House, focuses on crafts, jewellery, and leather goods and operates at weekends.
 Paddy's Market, near Chinatown, is the produce market and operates Wednesday through to Sunday.
 Haymarket is one of the main produce markets and is located in Flemington.
-The Sydney Fish Market, in Pyrmont opens from 7am Wednesday through Saturday.
+The Sydney Fish Market, in Pyrmont opens from 7:00 am on Wednesday through to Saturday.
 Paddington Markets on Oxford Street sells a range of goods from fresh produce through to clothing.